 The New Zealand Nurses Organisation College of Stomal Therapy Nursing (NZNOCSTN) recognise the need to have a well-educated, skilled, and responsive stomal therapy nursing workforce to meet the needs of patients and their family or whānau in Aotearoa New Zealand.
-The College recognises the necessity to develop and promote the skills and knowledge of nurses working in stomal therapy are professionally bound to maintain a high level of skill working in partnership with this unique patient group.
+The College recognises the necessity to develop and promote the skills and knowledge of nurses working in stomal therapy.
+All nurses working in stomal therapy are professionally bound to maintain a high level of skill working in partnership with this unique patient group.